amblount/art-dealership/README.md

-# art-dealership
+# Art Dealership

 ##User Stories
 user stories go here

+- User can follow artists
+- User can unfollow artists
+- User can favorite artworks
-- User can
+- User can dislike artworks
-- User can
+- User can add new artists
-- User can
+- User can update artist bio/info

 ## Wire Frames
 #### View all artists